In the guide

 Primary Authority Register

 The Primary Authority Register is managed by OPSS.
-It allows for effective communication between the business, the Primary Authority and other local authorities on matters including Primary Authority advice, inspection plans and feedback from inspections.
+It allows for effective communication between the business, the Primary Authority and other local authorities on matters including Primary Authority Advice, inspection plans and feedback from inspections.

 It has a number of resources to help businesses get the most from Primary Authority, including presentations, guides, information sheets and template documents.